DanLux/web-bank/README.md

 ...

 ### Any Other Sections
-### That You Think
-### Might be Useful

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.